GjoeKariuki/Data-Analysis/README.md

 ﻿This repo shall contain notebooks analysing data from different sources.
-More notebooks will follow demonstrating data exploration and also model building to do some predictions.
+More notebooks will follow demonstrating data exploration and also model building to perform some predictions.
 This a training platform.